Yield Optimizer Stack Adapt

 Most of us can walk and chew gum at the same time, but can you walk, drink wine, and admire art at the same time?
 Give it a shot at the Art & Wine Walk in Seguin, TX.
 This festival is a celebration of local artists and local businesses, with all proceeds going to the Seguin Commission on the Arts.

 The titular walk will take you to a number of local businesses and artisans, where you’ll have the chance to view and purchase creations from Seguin’s most imaginative citizens.
-Wine tastings are included on the walk, as is music, art shows, and more.
+Wine tastings are included on the walk, as are music, art shows, and more.

 Seguin Puts Culture First